joilson-cisne/coding-game/README.md

 # coding-game
-Code submitted on the site https://www.codingame.com
+Code submitted to the site https://www.codingame.com